Content on this page was generated by AI and has not been manually reviewed.

 Can I use Hotspot Shield on iPhone?

 Yes, Hotspot Shield has an iOS app that lets you use the VPN on iPhone and iPad, with features similar to the desktop apps.
-Edge vpn iphone
+Vpn in microsoft edge: how to use a vpn in edge browser, setup, extensions, edge secure network, and privacy tips 2026

 Does Hotspot Shield protect on public Wi‑Fi?